datanucleus/datanucleus-core/README.md

 #### persist
 Calls ExecutionContext.persistObject which calls EC.persistObjectWork.
 Creates a StateManager (StateManagerImpl - SM).
-Adds the object to EC.dirtyOPs.
+Adds the object to EC.dirtySMs.
 Calls SM.makePersistent which calls SM.internalMakePersistent which will pass the persist through to the datastore plugin.
-Calls PersistenceHandler.insertObject, which will do any necessary cascade persist (coming back through EC.persistObjectInternal, EC.indirectDirtyOPs).
+Calls PersistenceHandler.insertObject, which will do any necessary cascade persist (coming back through EC.persistObjectInternal, EC.indirectDirtySMs).

 #### remove
 Calls ExecutionContext.deleteObject, which calls ExecutionContext.deleteObjectWork.
-This will add the object to EC.dirtyOPs.
+This will add the object to EC.dirtySMs.
 Calls SM.deletePersistent.
 Calls SM.internalDeletePersistent which will pass the delete through to the datastore plugin.
-Calls PersistenceHandler.deleteObject, which will do any necessary cascade delete (coming back through EC.deleteObjectInternal, EC.indirectDirtyOPs).
+Calls PersistenceHandler.deleteObject, which will do any necessary cascade delete (coming back through EC.deleteObjectInternal, EC.indirectDirtySMs).

 #### update field